evschneider-hmi/ps-html5auditor/README.md

-# HTML5 Creative Auditor
+# HTML5 Creative Auditor (Extended)

-Created by Horizon Media's Platform Solutions Team
+From Horizon Media’s Platform Solutions team

 [![Pages](https://img.shields.io/badge/Pages-live-brightgreen?logo=github&style=flat-square)](https://evschneider-hmi.github.io/ps-html5auditor/)

 Client‑side auditing of HTML5 display creative ZIP bundles (no files uploaded to a server).
 Provides quick compliance and quality checks aligned with common Campaign Manager 360 (CM360) and IAB HTML5 guidance.

+Note: The application in `app-V2/` is the primary and only active app.
+Root npm scripts (dev/build/preview) delegate to `app-V2`.

 ## How To Use
 1. Open the built tool locally or via an approved internal hosting location in a modern desktop browser (Chrome, Edge, Firefox, Safari).